“There are no easy fixes”

 If you are a travel addict, this app is for you.
 Ever get jealous when you hear a story about ridiculously cheap travel?
 You should use this app.
 TravelZoo presents hundreds of reeeally good travel deals on transportation, hotels, activities and all-inclusive vacations.
 If you love to travel but think you don’t have enough money to do it, this app will change your mind.

 I was hesitant at first because of security fears, but after talking to some online financial experts, and getting pestered by my friends thousands of times, I finally caved.
 Venmo allows you to link up your bank account in order to send and receive money from your friends on the app (which is linked to facebook for easy contact connections).
 This app just makes hanging out with your friends easier.
 Instead of constantly splitting lunch checks, just use this app and send money to your friends in seconds.

-If you are looking for a way to start investing your money, or if you are frustrated with your current investment strategy, check these guys out.
+If you are looking for a way to start investing your money instead of betting it on crypto gaming at EasyMobileCasino, check these guys out.
 This app and automated-investment-portfolio utilizes some ingenious strategies in order to not only save you more money but also compound your returns made from investments.
 On top of that, they have a great app for tracking your portfolio, adding funds and changing up your investment mix.